slightlyoff/Promises/README.md

 DOMFuture
 =========

-DOM Future/Resolver IDL and polyfill.
+DOM Future Design (currently IDL), re-worked APIs in this style, and polyfills.